Cut-throat Finches

 Description

-The Cut-throat Finch measure 11.88-13.13 cm (4.75-5.25 inches) in length (including the tail).
+The Cut-throat Finch measures 11.88-13.13 cm (4.75-5.25 inches) in length (including the tail).

 The plumage is pale, sandy brown with flecks of black all over

 They have a black-brown tail, a thick white chin and cheeks, and a chestnut brown patch on the belly.
-The legs are a pink fleshy.
+The legs are pink fleshy.

 The adult male has a bright red band across its throat, while the male juveniles have a slightly duller red band.